cPanel Authentication Bypass: Securing CVE-2026-41940 and Defeating ‘.sorry’ Ransomware

 ufw deny 2096/tcp

-Even if you have patched the system, you must assume a breach if your server was exposed to the internet between April 28 and the time of your update.
-Check for the following Indicators of Compromise (IOCs):
+If your server was exposed to the public internet without the patch, check for the following Indicators of Compromise (IOCs):